Centers, Initiatives, and Programs for Student Formation

 Building on the unique strengths and commitments of Duke Divinity School, the TMC Initiative pursues two primary goals:

-• to invite seminarians, clergy, students in the health professions, and practicing clinicians to deep theological study and formation in the context of a community of shared prayer, dialogue, and friendship at Duke Divinity School; and
+to invite seminarians, clergy, students in the health professions, and practicing clinicians to deep theological study and formation in the context of a community of shared prayer, dialogue, and friendship at Duke Divinity School; and

-• to cultivate faithful and creative practices regarding health and medicine that emerge from a scriptural imagination, engagement with the living Christian tradition, and attention to and reflection on contemporary contexts.
+to cultivate faithful and creative practices regarding health and medicine that emerge from a scriptural imagination, engagement with the living Christian tradition, and attention to and reflection on contemporary contexts.

 TMC Programs

-• The Theology, Medicine, and Culture Fellowship offers scholarships and an invitation to health care practitioners and others with full-time vocations to health care to one- and two-year programs of full-time residential study and Christian formation at Duke Divinity School, equipping participants to engage their callings to health care wisely and faithfully.
+The Theology, Medicine, and Culture Fellowship offers scholarships and an invitation to health care practitioners and others with full-time vocations to health care to one- and two-year programs of full-time residential study and Christian formation at Duke Divinity School, equipping participants to engage their callings to health care wisely and faithfully.
 Fellows on the one-year track complete the Certificate in Theology and Health Care (residential).
 Fellows on the two-year track enroll in the MTS or MDiv program at Duke Divinity.

-• The Certificate in Theology and Health Care (CTHC) is a fully accredited one-year course of study, which offers robust and practical theological formation for any health care practitioner seeking to inhabit contemporary medicine and health care faithfully and creatively.
+The Certificate in Theology and Health Care (CTHC) offers a credit-bearing, one-year course of study, including robust and practical theological formation for any health care practitioner seeking to inhabit contemporary medicine and health care faithfully and creatively.
 The CTHC can be completed in-residence or in a flexible hybrid format combining two weeks in person and eight months of online learning.
 The program combines foundational courses in Christian theology, scripture, and church history with courses engaging the practical issues that health care practitioners encounter in contemporary culture.
 The flexible Hybrid CTHC is offered in two tracks – the Health Care Track and the Mental Health Track.
 The Health Care Track is designed for those who are working in general medical contexts (e.g., trainees or practitioners of medicine, nursing, occupational and physical therapy, and other health care professions).
 The Mental Health Track is designed for those working in mental health contexts (e.g., trainees or practitioners in social work, clinical psychology, marriage & family therapy, psychiatric nursing, counseling, psychiatry, and licensed addiction counseling).

-• The certificate in theology, medicine, and culture prepares degree seeking (MDiv, MTS, and ThM) students for robust theological and practical engagement with contemporary practices in medicine and health care.
+The certificate in Theology, Medicine, and Culture prepares degree seeking (MDiv, MTS, and ThM) students for robust theological and practical engagement with contemporary practices in medicine and health care.

-• Medical and occupational therapy students in Duke University School of Medicine have approved pathways to study at the Divinity School through three dual programs: CTHC/OTD, CTHC/MD, or MTS/MD.
+Medical and occupational therapy students in Duke University School of Medicine have approved pathways to study at the Divinity School through three dual programs: CTHC/OTD, CTHC/MD, or MTS/MD.
 Interested students should refer to published information on the Admissions pages for both schools for more information.

-• TMC Virtual Seminars are twice-monthly online gatherings of students, faculty, and practitioners from Duke University, Duke Health, and beyond to explore questions at the intersections of theology, medicine, and culture.
+TMC Virtual Seminars are twice-monthly online gatherings of students, faculty, and practitioners from Duke University, Duke Health, and beyond to explore questions at the intersections of theology, medicine, and culture.

-• The annual Practice and Presence conference brings Duke Divinity faculty and resources, as well as partners and collaborators, from across the nation together with health care practitioners for a gathering designed to help them imagine and engage their vocations with clarity, faith, and joy.
+The annual Practice and Presence conference brings Duke Divinity faculty and resources, as well as partners and collaborators, from across the nation together with health care practitioners for a gathering designed to help them imagine and engage their vocations with clarity, faith, and joy.

-• The Advance Care Planning and Healthy Living Through Faith program aims to reduce racial disparities in advance care planning and to nurture the capacity of the African American Advance Care Planning/Palliative Care Network to lead efforts to overcome racial inequities across healthcare.
+The Advance Care Planning and Healthy Living Through Faith program aims to reduce racial disparities in advance care planning and to nurture the capacity of the African American Advance Care Planning/Palliative Care Network to lead efforts to overcome racial inequities across healthcare.
 The program maintains a website of resources for advance care planning at livingwellanddyingfaithfully.com.

-• The Churches Promoting Recovery Project seeks to equip Christian communities in North Carolina and beyond to support and empower people affected by substance use issues.
+The Churches Promoting Recovery Project seeks to equip Christian communities in North Carolina and beyond to support and empower people affected by substance use issues.
 The project maintains a website of curated theologically-grounded resources for Christian faith communities of all denominations to respond to substance use issues in their congregations and communities at churchespromotingrecovery.com.

-• The annual Catena Lecture in Medicine, Faith, and Service invites speakers whose work displays innovative scholarship, service, and institution-building at the intersection of theology, medicine, and culture.
+The annual Catena Lecture in Medicine, Faith, and Service invites speakers whose work displays innovative scholarship, service, and institution-building at the intersection of theology, medicine, and culture.

-• The annual Payne Lecture in Faith, Justice, and Health Care invites speakers whose work and research embody whole-person care in the spirit of the late Dr. Richard Payne.
+The annual Payne Lecture in Faith, Justice, and Health Care invites speakers whose work and research embody whole-person care in the spirit of the late Dr. Richard Payne.

-• TMC faculty members conduct scholarship and research on a wide range of topics, including the impact of religious commitment on medical decision-making; theological approaches to mental health and mental illness; the practices of Christian hospitals; theological approaches to pain and addiction; the human body in Paul’s letters; end-of-life care policy; social ethics and health care equity; the intersections of religion, gender, and bioethics; and theology and disability.
+TMC faculty members conduct scholarship and research on a wide range of topics, including the impact of religious commitment on medical decision-making; theological approaches to mental health and mental illness; the practices of Christian hospitals; theological approaches to pain and addiction; the human body in Paul’s letters; end-of-life care policy; social ethics and health care equity; the intersections of religion, gender, and bioethics; and theology and disability.

-For details about TMC, visit tmc.divinity.duke.edu.
+For details about TMC, visit divinity.duke.edu/initiatives/tmc.

 Thriving Rural Communities